anttiviljami/wp-safe-updates/readme.txt

 Test WordPress plugin updates safely before applying them on the live site.

+This plugin adds a "test update" button when plugin updates are available.
+Clicking it triggers the creation of a sandbox where the user can safely test updating plugins without affecting the live site.
+Once the user is finished testing the plugin, they can go back to the live site and do updates if they like.

+The sandbox works similarly to how WordPress multisite works.
+We tell WordPress to temporarily use a different database prefix and a different plugins directory while in the alternative heap (sandbox).
+This is done by sending WordPress a special _alt_heap cookie.

 **Contributing**

 Please contribute to this project on Github.
 Pull requests welcome!